Boca Raton, Florida: Economy

 Office Depot, a supplier of office products and services, has its global headquarters on a 28-acre campus in the city.
-The GEO Group, also has its headquarters in Boca Raton based out of One Park Place.
-Media company Friend Finder Networks, e-retailer Vitacost, YACHTICO, and Celsius Holdings are also headquartered in the city.
+The GEO Group also has its headquarters in Boca Raton based out of One Park Place.
+Media company Friend Finder Networks, e-retailer Vitacost, YACHTICO, Carmela Coffee, and Celsius Holdings are also headquartered in the city.

 Top employers

 As of 2024, the top employers in the city were: